f5devcentral/nginx_microservices_march_labs/one/content.md

 ```

 Once ready, you should issue a request to the NGINX Ingress pod on port 9113:
+> You can retrieve the IP address of the pod with `kubectl get pods -o wide`.
 ```bash
 $ wget -qO- 172.17.0.4:9113/metrics
 nginx_ingress_controller_ingress_resources_total{class="nginx",type="master"} 0